-Particular praise must be given to the album's drummers, Clemment Benny ("Pedal Point" and "Mr. Harris") and Marobo Morjele (all other tracks).
+Particular praise must be given to the album's drummers, Clement Benny ("Pedal Point" and "Mr. Harris") and Morabo Morojele (all other tracks).
 They lay down dense, driving beats that literally blast Yenana's music forward.
 The combination of this drumming with Yenana's free-flowing comping and the horns entering and exiting on weak beats endows a rhythmic flexibility to the tracks that is at times jarring, but highly impressive.

 Jimmy Mngwandi: double bass; Basi Mahlasela: percussion; Clemment Benny: drums;

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, shelter in place and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary effort that will help musicians now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the bottom right video ad).
 Thank you.

 Our weekly newsletter highlights our top stories and includes your local jazz events calendar.